Carlene (song): Content

 "Carlene" is a moderate up-tempo backed mainly by piano, played by Vassar.
 In the lyric, the narrator recalls a girl named Carlene with whom he went to high school.
 He recalls being an athlete who struggled with his academics, while she was the valedictorian.
 Now an adult, he visits the school yard, where he meets Carlene again.
 He tells her that she is "lookin' good".
 In the second verse, the two go out for a ride together and begin conversing.
 She reveals that she now has a Ph.D. and is modeling for Vogue, while he is a songwriter who "finally got a couple [songs] out on country radio".
 The single edit omits one repetition of the chorus at the end.

 Collin Raye sings backing vocals on the song.

 Music video

 The music video was directed by Gerry Wenner, and premiered on CMT on October 29, 1999, when CMT named it a "Hot Shot".
 It features Vassar singing the song while playing the piano on a rooftop.
+About a girl name Carlene who is a teenage girl who is valedictorian and had a 4.0 and also had a phd and become a supermodel and reunited with Phil and be together.
+Carlene is similar to supermodel Cindy Crawford who is a 4.0 and a valedictorian in dekalb Illinois.
+She dropped out of northwestern after her first semester and become a supermodel full time.